Policy

 The University of Wisconsin System secures the services of individuals and business entities through one of two methods: an employer/employee relationship or an agreement with an independent contractor.
 This policy is intended to provide guidance for the utilization of independent contractors, including the different mechanisms by which independent contractors’ services may be secured by UW System Institutions.

 The UW System and UW-Madison have formal delegated procurement authority from the State of Wisconsin to purchase general goods and services under Wis.
-Stat. § 16.70.
-The UW System Administrative procurement policies and procedures (SYS 500 policies) provide the operational framework for purchasing services from suppliers under the Board of Regents’ authority, found in Wis.
-Stat. § 36.11.
+Stats. § 16.70.
+The UW System Administrative procurement policies and procedures (Series 500 policies) provide the operational framework for purchasing services from suppliers under the Board of Regents’ authority, found in Wis.
+Stats. § 36.11.
 The UW System Administrative procurement policies and procedures are designed to comply with federal grant and contracting policies and procedures.

-General contract approval authority has been delegated by the Regents to the System President, who is authorized to further delegate contract signature authority to other UW System Administration officials, as well as chancellors of the UW System Institutions under Regent Policy Document (RPD) 13-1, General Contract Approval, Signature Authority, and Reporting.
+General contract approval authority has been delegated by the Regents to the System President, who is authorized to further delegate contract signature authority to other UW System Administration officials, as well as chancellors of the UW System Institutions under RPD 13-1, General Contract Approval, Signature Authority, and Reporting.
 The chancellors are authorized to further delegate signature authority to institution employees.

 5. Definitions